drahnr/scalpel/README.md

 * [ ] Allow hexadecimal input
 * [x] Allow multipile input scales (K = 1000, Ki = 1024, M = 1e6, Mi = 1024*1024, ...)
 * [ ] Add verifier option for alignment to given sector/page size
+* [x] Allow files in IntelHex format for in- and output

 #### Common / Hints

-* You need th extracted binary as include?
+* You need the extracted binary as include?
 Use `xxd -i sliced.bin > sliced_binary.h` to create a header file out of the result.

 * Convert RSA keys in .pem format to pkcs8 format via openssl (see `ring` doc [doc-ring] ), `openssl` supports Ed25519 algorithm currently only on `master`